jihunhwang/jihunhwang.github.io/index.markdown

 </script>

-<h5>You Have Reached Jimmy's Webpage!</h5>
+<h6>You Have Reached Jimmy's Webpage!</h6>

 <font size="4">
 <p>
 I am a first year Ph.D. student in <a href="https://www.cs.purdue.edu/">Computer Science</a> at <a href="https://www.purdue.edu/">Purdue University</a>, where I am fortunate to be advised by Professor <a href="https://www.cs.purdue.edu/homes/jblocki/">Jeremiah Blocki</a> and also work under Professor <a href="https://www.cs.purdue.edu/homes/hmaji/">Hemanta Maji</a>.
+This summer, I will be working at <a href="https://www.nasa.gov/goddard">NASA GSFC</a> as a research intern.
 </p>

 <p>